Where Should the Money Go? Aligning Policies With Preferences

 A second survey examined actual food purchases and how purchases changed when information about safety changed.
 This survey, conducted in summer 2005, provided respondents with information about the likelihood of foodborne illnesses and asked them about the foods they consume and their food safety practices.
 Analysts will use the respondents’ grocery store receipts to link food choices with the food safety information provided.
 This will allow researchers to infer values consumers place on reduced risk, recognizing that values vary with individual ability to self-protect and individual risk preferences.

-Assigning Values to Life: Comparing Methods for Valuing Health Risks , USDA, Economic Research Service, November 1999, AER-784.
+Assigning Values to Life: Comparing Methods for Valuing Health Risks , by Fred Kuchler and Elise Golan, USDA, Economic Research Service, December 1999

 Valuing Health for Regulatory Cost-Effectiveness Analysis, Committee to Evaluate Measures of Health Benefits for Environmental, Health, and Safety Regulation, Institute of Medicine, 2006, Washington, DC: The National Academies Press.